bazelbuild/bazel-toolchains/README.md

 [platform](https://docs.bazel.build/versions/master/be/platform.html#platform) definition to the underlying remote execution system.

-If you're using RBE, continue reading to see how to easily specify custom execution properties.
+If you're using RBE, continue reading to see how to specify custom execution properties.

 First, in your `WORKSPACE` file, import the latest commit of this repository (replace the commit ID and sha256 digest with latest commit if necessary):